Skip to content

 2. Compile a requested-locale artifact

-Use compile_catalog_artifact when downstream tooling wants the fully resolved locale-specific runtime map, including fallback resolution and missing-message reporting.
+Use compile_catalog_artifact when downstream tooling wants a fully resolved locale-specific runtime map, including fallback resolution and missing-message reporting.

 use ferrocat::{